This Tridoshic dal comes from a cookbook that I’ve been using for years called The Ayurvedic Cookbook.

 3. Stir in the beans and saute for another 1 to 2 minutes.

 4. Add the chopped vegetables and stir another minute or two.

 5. Add water, salt, ginger, and pepper (if you are using it); bring to a boil on high heat.
 Then cover and reduce heat to medium-low.

 6. Let soup simmer for 45 minutes or until beans have dissolved.

-7. Warm remaining tablespoon of oil or ghee in a small skillet, add cumin, heat until the seeds begin to sizzle.
+7. Warm remaining tablespoon of oil or ghee in a small skillet, add cumin and mustard seeds, heat until the mustard seeds begin to pop.

 8. Add to soup, which is now ready to serve.

-9. Garnish with fresh chopped culantro/chadon beni leaves and coconut.
+9. Garnish with fresh chopped coriander leaves and coconut.

 Amount Per Serving

 Total Fat: 5.01g